tpimentelms/nbne/README.md

 ```

 Where graph should be a networkx graph.
 To save the model in an output file:
-Import nbne module in your application and train model with:

 ```python
     from nbne import train_model